What is it like to work at your company in terms of your culture?

 What’s the best way to get your foot in the door at The Grommet?

-We want team members that have a great attitude and want to work hard, in an environment that is constantly changing.
+We want team players that have a great attitude and want to work hard, in an environment that is constantly changing.
 The best way to get an interview with us is to send a cover letter that tells us about you and your passions.
 The best way to get a job with The Grommet is to come prepared to the interview – know what we do and why it is important, and let us know how your contributions are going to help us achieve our goals.
 If you’ve got a great idea for a future Grommet, tell us about that too!

 What can someone expect during the interview process?